LemonUIbyLemon/LemonUI/README.md

 Copy all of the files from the **SHVDN2** and/or **SHVDN2** folder(s) inside of the compressed file to your **scripts** directory.

+### Developers

+Add any of the NuGet packages linked above and start working in your IDE.

+If you are using RagePluginHook or ScriptHookVDotNet, you can disable the copy of the dll in your IDE so your users always have to use the latest version available.

+If you are using RageMP, you will need to download the latest release and copy **LemonUI.RageMP.cs** to you client solution.

 ## Usage

 Once installed, the mods that require LemonUI will start working.